nries1/AutoShift/README.md

 **To Automatically do your time,  follow these steps:**

 **New to JavaScript?**
-1. Download the ChromeExtension folder located in [this repo.](https://github.com/nries1/AutoShift)
+1. Download the ChromeExtension.zip file located in [this repo.](https://github.com/nries1/AutoShift)
 2. In Google Chrome, enter chrome://extensions/ into the url bar
 3. In the menu at the top, click Load Unpacked
 4. Select the ChromeExtension folder and upload it